-Just as violence towards women is hugely under-reported, violence inflicted on men by women is also an often untold story.
-Men also sometimes feel as if they can’t talk about it when it happens and they can feel helpless to do anything because it might not be believed.
+Just as violence towards women is hugely under-reported, violence inflicted on men is also an often untold story.
+Men sometimes feel as if they can’t talk about it when it happens and they can feel helpless to do anything because it might not be believed.
 Continue reading “Victims of violence – not just women and children”

 We all have a part to play in our community.
 Here are some ways you can help make safer communities in New Zealand and people who can help you.